intelie/gitbook-drilling/collector/protocols/witsml.md

 This support enables the data import into the edge environments (typically in physical rigs with small hardware requirements).&#x20;

-A more complete feature for WITSML capabilities is also provided through the [WITSML Store plugin](../../integrations/witsml-store.md) in a full Intelie Live installation (central or at the edge environments).
+A more complete feature for WITSML capabilities is also provided through the [WITSML Store plugin](../../integrations/witsml-store.md) in a full INTELIE Live installation (central or at the edge environments).

 ### Configuration